alephium/old-wiki/src/GPU-Miner-Guide.md

 ## Start Mining

-The full node needs to be fully synced to the Alephium network before you could start mining.
+### Make sure your full node is synced

 You could verify that by executing this endpoint:

 ![full-node-synced-query](media/full-node-synced-query.png)

+If you see `"synced": true` in the response, then you are ready to go.

 ### Nvidia GPU